Skip to content

 1. Executing sudo docker stack ls shows dataflux-func.

-2. Executing sudo docker ps -a does not show the corresponding containers.
+2. Executing sudo docker ps -a does not show the corresponding container.

-3. Executing sudo docker stack ps dataflux-func --no-trunc reveals abnormal container statuses.
+3. Executing sudo docker stack ps dataflux-func --no-trunc reveals the container status is abnormal.

 Possible causes and solutions: